-In 2023, Czechia was the 6th largest net electricity exporter in the EU, after France, Germany, Sweden, Spain, and the Netherlands.
-Historically, it has relied on significant reserves of high-quality coal for energy generation (see Economics and Resources).
-Despite diversification efforts, Czechia still generates about 45% of its electricity from fossil fuels.
+In 2023.
+Czechia was the sixth-largest net electricity exporter in the EU, after France, Germany, Sweden, Spain, and the Netherlands.
+Historically, it has relied on significant reserves of high-quality coal for energy generation (see Resources).
+Fconomics and Despite diversification efforts.
+Czechia still generates about 45% of electricity from fossil fuels.
 Hydroelectric plants account for around 3% of electricity production, while nuclear energy and other renewable sources account for 40% and 10% respectively.